Sunday, April 23, 2017

 Rhodes becomes what Haynesworth said he can be, an American force to be reckoned with.
 He is everywhere.
 His picture appears on Life magazine.
 He has a mountain named after him, as well as a battleship, that he christens.
 His popularity continues to snowball, as he appears on a fictionalized version of the TV show “This is Your Life,” where he is reunited with his derelict friend, Beanie.
 He hosts telethons, where he presents the appearance of a philanthropist.
 (Later, Kazan emphasizes the reality aspect of his story by inserting real news people into the film, including Walter Winchell, and Mike Wallace).
 Rhodes is given the penthouse floors of a luxurious New York apartment building to live in.
 He entertains women there, but one night he feels empty, despite his success.
 He craves more than the transient women he has enjoyed.
 He calls Marcia, and she goes to him.
 He says she is the only one he can trust, who is honest with him.
 Of course, it is all about him, as he doesn’t show any concern for her feelings after he had numerous affairs after she spent the night with him.
 He now asks her to marry him, and although she is drawn to him, she knows about his ways, and pleads that he not hurt her.
 Her concerns are well founded, since Rhodes estranged wife (Kay Medford) appears, to whom he is still legally married.
 She wants a monthly income to keep his past quiet.
 She says he “takes a bite out of every broad he comes across.”
 She even says that he beat her.
 We hear this history while, ironically, we hear Rhodes singing his folksy, amicable music in the background.

-When Marcia goes to confront him, we see how Rhodes’ phoniness is starting to peak.
+When Marcia goes to confront him, we see how Rhodes’s phoniness is starting to peak.
 Three musicians are rehearsing a song they wrote that Rhodes will say is his own.
 DePalma is trying out a laugh-track machine that also provides recorded applause, so that whatever Rhodes does can be met with manufactured enthusiasm, real people no longer being needed in his narcissistic world.
-When she angrily tells Rhodes that she knows that he is married, he says that he tried to divorce his wife in Mexico, but the judge turned out to be a phony (like everything in his life), but that he will make a trip to Mexico to terminate the marriage right after he judges a baton-twirling contest back in Arkansas.
+When she angrily tells Rhodes that she knows that he is married, he says that he tried to divorce his wife in Mexico, but the judge turned out to be a phony (like everything in his life).
+He says he will make a trip to Mexico to terminate the marriage right after he judges a baton-twirling contest back in Arkansas.
 She sees Mel, who is now in New York, and he has feelings for Marcia.
 He never trusted Rhodes, but wishes her well.

 On the surface, the baton-twirling competition looks like pure, wholesome Americana.
 But, there is a dark underside to the proceedings.
 The young girls, around seventeen years of age, are wearing skimpy costumes, and we see the older men ogling them, one actually licking his lips.
 Ironically, the people sing about reading the bible while male sexual appetites are whetted.
 The girls act like groupies, swarming all over Rhodes.
 Close-ups of Rhodes show him to be exhibiting a lascivious smile as he watches the girls manipulate their phallic-symbol batons.
 He focuses on one beauty, Betty Lou Fleckum (Lee Remick, in her film debut), who returns the flirtatious looks, and tells him later, with sexual innuendo, that she placed his picture above her bed.
 Rhodes picks her as the winner.
 Everything Rhodes does now is amplified by the opportunistic media, so this event is televised.
 Mel and Marcia watch the show, and Mel comments on how difficult it is to resist how seductive TV can be, when he says, “You gotta be a saint to stand all the power that little box can give you.”
 And, Rhodes is anything but a religious icon.
 Betty Lou personifies that temptation which is impossible for a narcissist like Rhodes to decline.